dediagency/sylius-seo-plugin/doc/RICH_SNIPPETS.md

 ## Creating a new Subject type

-In order to create a new subject, you need to create a new service implementing the interface `SubjectFetcherInterface` and is tagged `̀dedi_sylius_seo_plugin.rich_snippets.subject_fetcher.
+In order to create a new subject, you need to create a new service implementing the interface `SubjectFetcherInterface` and it must be tagged `dedi_sylius_seo_plugin.rich_snippets.subject_fetcher`.

 Example: